Somainer/lisa-lang/README.md

 * `lisa` Accepts an expression evaluated to boolean, the result query will match if the expression is true.
 * `execute-lisa` Just runs the accepted expression and do nothing to the result.
 * `=` is the unifier that unifies two expressions.
+* `<-` Accepts one symbol and an expression, evaluate the expression and unify the result to that symbol.

 ```clojure
 (fact (salary a 114))